 Approved / Not approved

-- A project outline that describes the research question and discusses the research aims, the chosen theoretical perspectives, methods, ethics, and the fieldwork (approx. 4000-6000 words).
+- A research proposal that describes the research question and discusses the research aims, the choise of theoretical perspectives, methods, ethics, and the fieldwork (approx. 4000-6000 words).

 - Oral examination

 A passing grade is required for the candidate to be allowed to sit for an oral examination.
 The student

 must pass the oral examination to get a final grade.